goliatone/flatg-core/docs/classes/goliatone/flatg/Router.md

 and map them to a controller action.

 _Copyright (c) 2013, goliatone_.
-_Please reference the MIT.md file at the root of this distribution_
+_Please reference the MIT.md file_

 ### Details

 TODO: Standardize trailing slashes!!!
 Clean user routes to coform to it.
+TODO: Remove GHelper dependency.
+TODO: Move url validation to Route

 #### Namespace